 MAIA’s Childbirth Education class is a one-of-a-kind, deeply moving experience.
 Both practical and experiential, this class is an experience not to be missed!
 Sign up now!

 This class offers complete preparation for hospital, birth center or home birth, including: stages of labor, anatomy and physiology of birth, coping with labor, comfort measures, partner support, decision-making during labor, and what to expect in the hours after birth.
-Over the course of the weekend, queer-specific topics such as intentional family-building, gender identity and expression, and the central role of nonbiological parents are woven throughout the childbirth preparation material.
+Queer-specific topics such as intentional family-building, gender identity and expression, and the central role of nongestational parents are woven throughout the childbirth preparation material.
 Presented with a blend of lecture, group discussion, experiential learning, and inner exploration. $385 per family.